 Safeture has designed multiple layers of security monitoring to detect anomalous behavior.
 Where behaviors are detected outside the accepted scope, the 24/7 on-duty security team starts investigating and takes the appropriate action.

 Access to the Safeture production environment is restricted by an explicit need-to-know basis, utilizes least privilege, is frequently audited, continuously monitored, and is controlled by our Operations Team.
 A restricted group of DevOps personnel has access to the Safeture production environment and they are required to use multiple factors of authentication.

 Safeture was built with disaster recovery in mind.
 All infrastructure and data are spread across the two data centers and will continue to operate, should any one of those data centers fail.

 Virtual Data Centres

-All Safeture servers are within our own virtual data centres (VCenter) with network access control lists (ACLs) that prevent unauthorized requests getting to our internal network.
+All Safeture servers are within our own virtual data centers (VCenter) with network access control lists (ACLs) that prevent unauthorized requests from getting to our internal network.

 Back Ups and Monitoring

-On an application level, Safeture produces audit logs for all internal and customer admin activities, ships logs to a central Graylog for analysis, and uses the hosting provider’s back up soloution for archive purposes.
+On an application level, Safeture produces audit logs for all internal and customer admin activities, ships logs to a central Graylog for analysis, and uses the hosting provider’s backup solution for archive purposes.
 All actions taken on production consoles or in the Safeture application are logged.

 Permissions and Authentication